-Successful completion of $\star$ 30, transferable to a BA program in the Faculty, is required.
-Of these, $\star$ 6 in junior-level English are required.
-The remaining $\star$ 24 are optional; however, courses in the Humanities, Social Sciences, and Fine Arts are recommended.
-A maximum of \12 in Drama is permitted, as is a maximum of $\pm 12$ in non-Arts or non-Science courses
+Successful completion of $\bigstar 30$, transferable to a BA program in the Faculty, is required.
+Of these, $\bigstar 6$ in junior-level English, or $\bigstar 3$ Junior English and $\bigstar 3$ WRS 101, are required.
+The remaining $\bigstar 24$ are optional; however, courses in the Humanities, Social Sciences, and Fine Arts are recommended.
+A maximum of $\bigstar 12$ in Drama is permitted, as is a maximum of $\bigstar 12$ in non-Arts or non-Science courses.

-Also refer to §15.2.11(1) b, c, and d, and §15.2.11(2) for Faculty transfer
+Also refer to \$15.2.12(1) b, c, and d, and \$15.2.12(2) for Faculty transfer regulations.

 There is no direct admission of nonmatriculated applicants to this program.
-Such applicants must apply for admission to the BA program (see §15.2.12) and complete the first year of that program to qualify as a Transfer applicant as described in II above.
+Such applicants must apply for admission to the BA program (see §15.2.13) and complete the first year of that program to qualify as a Transfer applicant as described in II above.

-- Ideally, students should possess some knowledge and understanding of the liberal arts: however, applicants with other academic backgrounds (e.g., science, business, etc.) will be considered if they meet the transfer requirements outlined in II above - Because enrolment is necessarily limited and because the studies in this interpretive-creative field involve highly specialized training, candidates must satisfy a selection committee that they have the ability and commitment to undertake the program.
+- (1) Ideally, students should possess some knowledge and understanding of the liberal arts; however, applicants with other academic backgrounds (e.g., science, business, etc.) will be considered if they meet the transfer requirements outlined in II above. - (2) Because enrolment is necessarily limited and because the studies in this interpretive-creative field involve highly specialized training, candidates must satisfy a selection committee that they have the ability and commitment to undertake the program.
 The selection committee decides based on the evidence derived from an assessment of any courses in drama that may have been taken by the candidates, the testimony of their teachers, experience in dramatic work, and an interview and audition. - (3) Candidates must apply to the Department of Drama for an audition by the audition deadline in §12.
 Application to the Faculty must be made before the program deadline in §12.
-Students requesting readmission or internal transfer to the BFA Program must apply to the Faculty before the program deadline in §12. - Inquiries regarding the artistic requirements for admission to this program should (4) be directed initially to Department of Drama, University of Alberta, Edmonton, Alberta T6G 2C9; telephone (780) 492-2271, e-mail drama@ualberta.ca - Applicants wishing to be considered for an alternative program in Arts must meet the specified matriculation and postsecondary admission requirements for that program.
+Students requesting readmission or internal transfer to the BFA Program must apply to the Faculty before the program deadline in §12. - (4) Inquiries regarding the artistic requirements for admission to this program should be directed initially to Department of Drama, University of Alberta, Edmonton, Alberta T6G 2C9; telephone (780) 492-2271, e-mail drama@ualberta. ca

+(5) Applicants wishing to be considered for an alternative program in Arts must meet the specified matriculation and postsecondary admission requirements for that program.